Beyond the Cushion: Awakening our Highest Potential (Online)

 Beyond the Cushion

 If you’re like most people who care about the planet and growing your self-awareness, you may have tried many practices to find deeper meaning and fulfillment in life, such as yoga, counseling, books, courses, meditation.
 If, after all these sincere efforts, your daily life still isn’t working as well as you’d like, there are reasons for this.
 And better yet, there are ways to address and transcend it.

-In this online course, we focus on various teaching and training methods that support you to make changes in outdated views, limiting habits and conflicted emotions.
-We emphasize practice both as individuals and in community.
+Doug and Catherine emphasize practice both as individuals and in community.
 Changing all this takes courage and work and revolutionizes your personal status quo.

 The results?
 More joy, more creativity, more compassion, more freedom, and a greater sense of the true wealth of a life of awakening.

 MON, June 15